cran-task-views/Spatial/Spatial.md

 -   Spatial microsimulation is offered by `r pkg("rakeR")`, `r pkg("sms")`, `r pkg("synthACS")` permits the building and running of spatially explicit agent-based models.
+-   The `r pkg("geostan")` package has GLMs, SAR, proper CAR, ICAR, and eigenvector spatial filter (ESF) models for Bayesian disease mapping and spatial regression.
+    The package uses the Stan modeling language for MCMC analysis.
+    The package also contains exploratory spatial analysis tools (Moran scatter plot and various measures of spatial autocorrelation) and measurement error models designed for the use of (noisy) survey estimates as covariates.

 ### Spatial regression